CoderMudit07/Clinical-SAS-Programming-CDISC-SDTM-ADaM-TLF-Projects/README.md

 ## Disclaimer
 - This repository has been created solely for educational, learning and portfolio demonstration purposes.
 - The code, documentation and project structure are intended to showcase clinical programming concepts and workflows.
 No real clinical trial data, proprietary  study information or confidential materials have been used.

-Unauthorized reproduction or redistribution of repository contents for commercial purposes is not intended.
 ---
 ## Project Workflow